 Icon of Blessed John Soreth (left) and Blessed Frances d'Amboise (right).

-Icon of Blessed Elias (left) and Blessed Isidore Bakanja (right).
+Icon of Saint Elias (left) and Blessed Isidore Bakanja (right).

 Icon of Bl.
 Titus Brandsma (left) and St. Edith Stein (right).